attack68/rateslib/docs/source/i_guide.rst

        id="us_rates"
    )

 Solving was a success!
-Observe the DFs on the *Curve* have been updated:
+Observe that the DFs on the *Curve* have been updated:

 .. ipython:: python